List of Assassin's Creed characters: Marcus Junius Brutus

 Marcus Junius Brutus (early June 85 BCE – late October 42 BCE), more commonly known simply as Brutus, is a politician of the late Roman Republic, and a member of the Roman Republic and Order of Assassins.
 Brutus is one of the masterminds behind the assassination conspiracy against Julius Caesar in 44 BCE.
 He is also the first known human to discover the Colosseum Vault.

 Cassius

 Gaius Cassius Longinus (c.
 85 BCE – 3 October 42 BCE), commonly known as Cassius, is an Assassin, a Roman senator, and Brutus's brother-in-law.
 On 15 March 44 BCE, Cassius was part of the group Senators who stabbed Julius Caesar.

 Characters of Assassin's Creed Odyssey

 Alexios and Kassandra

-Alexios and Kassandra are siblings, one of whom is chosen by the player to be the protagonist (referred to as the Eagle Bearer) of Assassin's Creed Odyssey.
+Alexios and Kassandra are half-siblings, one of whom is chosen by the player to be the protagonist (referred to as the Eagle Bearer) of Assassin's Creed Odyssey.
 They are Spartan Greek mercenaries who are descended from King Leonidas of Sparta, and fight for both the Delian and Peloponnesian Leagues during the Peloponnesian War.
 The sibling not chosen appears as a secondary character in the game known as Deimos.
 The Eagle Bearer eventually inherits the Staff of Hermes Trismegistus from Pythagoras, a powerful Isu artifact sought by Layla Hassan.